Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

 If you’re a native English speaker, you have a skill millions of people will pay to learn.
 Why not take advantage of that?

 It’s the most popular “gateway travel job”.
-You can quickly beef up your bank account while teaching, go traveling for several months when your contract ends, then repeat.
+You can quickly beef up your bank account (especially teaching English in South Korea), go traveling for several months when your contract ends, then repeat.

 Others use teaching as a stepping stone—a way to make a living immersed in another culture while they master other “digital skills” in their free time.

 Earning potential: Highly country-dependent.
 Ranges from just breaking even to being able to save thousands each month.
 Many opportunities include free airfare and housing.